-Furnish a migrating corrosion inhibitor for vertical and overhead applications that is according to the pertinent requirements of standard spec 517, and with the following typical physical properties:
+Furnish a migrating corrosion inhibitor for vertical, horizontal and overhead applications that is according to the pertinent requirements of standard spec 517, and with the following typical physical properties:

-- Color appearance: clear yellow viscous liquid - pH: 9.0 10.9 (neat) - Density: 8.6 8.8 lb./gal.
-(1.03 1.05 kg/liter) - Odor: slight ammonia smellNon-volatile content: 20 27%
+- Color appearance: clear yellow viscous liquid - pH: 9.0 9.7 (neat) - Density: 8.6 8.8 lb./gal.
+(1.03 1.05 kg/liter) - Viscosity (or flow) similar to syrup and higher than water. - Odor: slight ammonia smell - Non-volatile content: 20 27%